linkerd/linkerd/docs/config.md

 #### Load Balancer

-* *loadBalancer* -- Specifies a load balancer to use.
+* *loadBalancer* -- Optional.
+Specifies a load balancer to use.
 It must be an object containing keys:
   * *kind* -- One of the supported load balancers.
   * Any options specific to the load balancer.